EE Wembley Cup: History

-Wembley Cup 2015
+2015 Wembley Cup

 The 2015 Wembley Cup was the inaugural edition of the Wembley Cup, an annual football competition contested by two teams.
 It took place at Wembley Stadium in London, England.

 Spencer FC beat Sidemen United 5-2 in the final to win the competition and their first title.

-Wembley Cup 2016
+2016 Wembley Cup

 The 2016 Wembley Cup was contested by two teams.
 It took place at Wembley Stadium.

 Spencer FC beat Weller Wanderers 7-4 in the final to win the competition and their second title.

-Wembley Cup 2017
+2017 Wembley Cup

 The 2017 Wembley Cup was contested by two teams.
 It took place at Wembley Stadium.

 Rio Ferdinand was supposed to play for Hashtag United, but did not due to injury, so William Gallas took his place for the game.

 Hashtag United beat Tekkers Town 6-1 in the final to win the competition and their third title.

-Wembley Cup 2018
+2018 Wembley Cup

 The 2018 Wembley Cup was the fourth edition of the Wembley Cup.
 The 2018 competition was the first to be contested by four teams, in a four way tournament style.
 It was also the first to introduce Man Down or Golden Goal, which is where a player was removed for every minute without a goal.
 Eventually only the goalkeepers remained, and a goal ends the extra time period.

 The first two games played were Hashtag United VS Rebel FC Followed by F2 FC VS XO FC.
 The winners of each game played each other in the final.
 As a result of the first two fixtures, the final was Rebel FC vs F2 FC.
 All three matches were played at Wembley Stadium, London.

 There were four legends and four YouTubers, whose teams were decided in a draft style format.
 Draft picks were as follows: